codeque-co/codeque/README.md

 ✅ see if async can speed up files search

-❌ Market research on eslint and babel auto plugins
+✅ Market research on eslint and babel auto plugins
+  - https://eslint.org/docs/rules/no-restricted-syntax - one must know ASTs
+  - Didn't found any valid resource on eslint, assume that no resources exist for babel

 ❌ Try
   - `tsc --extendedDiagnostics`